solid-lines/dhis2-metadata-checkers/README.md

 This script checks if a program rule has at least one program rule action.

 # check_programRuleVariable_name.py
-This script checks if a program rule variable has not "and", "or" or "not" in its name
+This script checks if a program rule variable has not "and", "or" or "not" in its name.
+Also checks if the PRV name contains unexecpted characters.
+And also checks if there are PRV names duplicated for the same program

 # check_programRuleVariable_unlink.py
 This script checks if program rule variables (with source type DATAELEMENT_ or TEI_ATTRIBUTE) are linked to a DE or a TEA.